nicolaei/master/docs/thesis/source/06_results.md

 In the next three figures, we will take a look at smooth scanning from 300 to 1200 ms intervals.

-In table {@tbl:amountsmooth}, as well as in {@fig:smoothscanresults} we can see that the interval doesn't have a significant impact on discovery.
+In table {@tbl:amountsmooth}, as well as in figure {@fig:smoothscanresults} we can see that the interval doesn't have a significant impact on discovery.
 Arguably, the difference between them is within a margin of error that can be expected from the changing environment that the measurments were conducted in.
-E.g. some of the external access points could probably have been obstructed by items within an apartment or something similar.
+E.g. some of the external access points could probably have been obstructed by items within an apartment or something similar. [^apartmentreasoning]

+[^apartmentreasoning]: As mentioned in the section about methodic problems;
+the experiments were conducted in an urban environment without control of most of the access points.

 Overall, the performance here is quite good.
 Though as discussed in the section on Smooth Scanning in [Possible Measurement Strategies and Discovery Methods],